wilson0x4d/appsettings2/README.md

 Probably most devs and devops working in enterprise environments will want to adopt `normalize=True` as a matter of practice.
 This will allow devops to conform around the use of upper-case key names in configuration systems, and allow devs to use whatever casing rules make the most sense for their projects (since `bind()` will still work as expected.)
 This does assume developers are creating concerete configuration types (you ARE doing that, correct?)

 I would have preferred to make `normalize=True` by default, but, I suspect someone out there will want to use `Configuration` instances directly rather than create bind targets and this would have resulted in attribute names that were upper case.
-To illustrate, from one of the early examples in this doc would instead look like this:
+To illustrate, one of the early examples in this doc would instead look like this:

 ```python
 value = configuration.CONNECTIONSTRINGS.SAMPLEDB # <-- this